tiddly-gittly/TidGi-Desktop/README.md

 ## Credits

 The desktop app shell is based on [https://github.com/atomery/singlebox](atomery/singlebox) and [atomery/webcatalog](https://github.com/atomery/webcatalog), they provide lots of utils around website-generated-app, much powerful than generating app from website simply using Chrome.
-Also the independent developer @quanglam2807 behind these great tools helps me a lot when I develop TiddlyGit.
+Also the independent developer @quanglam2807 behind these great tools helps me a lot when I develop TidGi.

 Current Icon is download from [iconsdb](https://www.iconsdb.com/custom-color/github-11-icon.html) under Creative Commons Attribution-NoDerivs 3.0 , if you are a designer, please feel free to contribute your ICON if you have a better idea.